 The lorries used for practical driving tests must meet certain rules and regulations.
 In some cases, the vehicle and trailer must also be carrying a minimum weight.

 What happens on roadside vehicle checks for commercial drivers in Britain?
 The guide explains how being stopped by the police or DVSA can result in fixed penalties and roadside prohibitions.

 Check how to apply for a digital tachograph company card online.
 Company smart cards are about the same size as a plastic driving licence with a special microchip.

 Driver smart cards store driving information and data from digital tachographs.
-You can apply to DVLA to get or renew digital tachograph card online.
+You can apply to DVLA to get or renew digital tachograph card online and by post.

 A simple guide about tachometers and tachograph regulations for drivers and haulage operators.
 Find information on who needs to use a VU and whether tachograph exemptions apply to you.

 As a lorry, minibus, or bus driver, you will need to renew your driving licence after reaching the age of 45.
 Check the process of lorries licence renewal at 45 years old.

 DVSA staff will conduct the testing for a lorry, bus, or a trailer.
 They use the 'annual vehicle test' for lorries, buses, and trailers instead of a standard MOT check.

 Driving Lorries, Buses, and Heavy Goods Vehicles in United Kingdom